Gwash3189/Mixanator/README.md

 # Extend

-Used to extend, an already composed function.
+Used to extend an already composed function.
 All originally composed functions will be composed with the newly provided functions.

 ```JavaScript
 var CudeSquareString = SquareString.extend(function(x){return x * x * x;});